 While Director Wray is correct to identify the alarming inattentiveness towards addressing the problem of foreign espionage on college campuses, this aloofness produces a toxic cycle when combined with America’s restrictive H1B visa policies.
 First, Stanford provides Chinese nationals a tremendous education in future-oriented disciplines like computer science.
 Then, the United States government makes it difficult for these graduates to stay in America and work.
 At the same time, China lures Chinese nationals with U.S. degrees back home through special programs that target high-skilled laborers.
 Upon return, these graduates found companies with their American acquired knowledge.
 Because there are no truly private businesses in China, these technologies are then shared with the Chinese government, which then uses this information to develop military capabilities, hack foreign servers, and spy on its own people.
 The U.S. technological education centers are aiding Chinese governmental oppression.

-America’s ruling elite, ranging from the leaders of Stanford to The New York Times, has emphasized the economic benefits brought by Chinese graduate nationals over potential national security risks.
+America’s ruling elite, ranging from the leaders of Stanford to The New York Times, has emphasized the economic benefits brought by Chinese graduate nationals.
 Of course, high-level computer science and natural science research results in net-positive economic outcomes for the U.S. However, research had no less instrumental value during the Cold War between the U.S.S.R. and the United States.
 Since America recognized the U.S.S.R. as a foe, just 17 Russian students studied at American universities each year during Dwight Eisenhower’s presidency.
 The United States’ current educational policy toward China would be akin to admitting a massive number of Russian students in the 1960s to study nuclear engineering at American universities and then directing those students back to the Kremlin upon graduation.

 Steps toward resolution